-COURSE DESCRIPTION: In Year 9, students learn of significant developments in the making of the modern world and Australia.
-Studies include the Industrial Revolution, Australians at War (Part A: World War I) and Australia between the Wars.
-These studies offer opportunity to explore Australia's rich social and cultural history and examine Aboriginal perspectives and heritage.
+COURSE DESCRIPTION: In Year 10, students continue to learn of significant developments in the making of the modern world and Australia.
+Studies include Australians at War (Part B: World War II) Changing Rights and Freedoms of Aboriginal People and Australia in the Vietnam War Era.
+These studies offer opportunity to explore Australia's rich social and cultural history, examine Aboriginal perspectives and heritage, and examine Australia's political development.

-Nature of Task Task 1 Task 2 Task 3 Weighting %

-Industrial Revolution Research Task Portfolio of Learning World War One Topic Test

-Timing Week 7 Term 1 or 3 Ongoing Week 4 Term 2 or 4

-Outcomes HT5-4, HT5-8, HT5-9, HT5-10 HT5-1, HT5-2, HT5-3, HT5-4, HT5-5, HT5-6 HT5-7, HT5-9, HT5-10 HT5-1, HT5-2, HT5-3, HT5-7, HT5-9, HT5-10
+Nature of Task Task 1 World War Two Topic Test Task 2 Portfolio of Learning Task 3 Rights and Freedoms Task Timing Week 6 Term 1 or 3 Ongoing Week 3 Term 2 or 4 Outcomes HT5-1, HT5-2, HT5- 3, HT5-4, HT5- 10 HT5-1, HT5-2, HT5-3, HT5-4, HT5-5, HT5-6 HT5-7, HT5-9, HT5-10 HT5-1, HT5-2, HT5-3, HT5- 4, HT5-9, HT5-10

-Component

-Knowledge and Understanding 5% 20% 15% 40%

-Research and Inquiry Skills 10% 20% 30%

-Communication 5% 10% 15% 30%

-Weighting % 20% 50% 30% 100%

-HT5-1 explain and assess the historical forces and factors that shaped the modern world and Australia HT5-2 sequence and explain the significant patterns of continuity and change in the development of the modern world and Australia HT5-3 explain and analyse the motives and actions of past individuals and groups in the historical contexts that shaped the modern world and Australia HT5-4 explain and analyse the causes and effects of events and developments in the modern world and Australia HT5-5 Identify and evaluate the usefulness of sources in the historical inquiry process HT5-6 use relevant evidence from sources to support historical narratives, explanations and analyses of the modern world and Australia HT5-7 explains different contexts, perspectives and interpretations of the modern world and Australia HT5-8 selects and analyses a range of historical sources to locate information relevant to an historical inquiry HT5-9 applies a range of relevant historical terms and concepts when communicating an understanding of the past HT5-10 selects and uses appropriate oral, written, visual and digital forms to communicate effectively about the past for different audiences
+HT5-1 explain and assess the historical forces and factors that shaped the modern world and Australia HT5-2 sequence and explain the significant patterns of continuity and change in the development of the modern world and Australia HT5-3 explain and analyse the motives and actions of past individuals and groups in the historical contexts that shaped the modern world and Australia HT5-4 explain and analyse the causes and effects of events and developments in the modern world and Australia HT5-5 identify and evaluate the usefulness of sources in the historical inquiry process HT5-6 use relevant evidence from sources to support historical narratives, explanations and analyses of the modern world and Australia HT5-7 explain different contexts, perspectives and interpretations of the modern world and Australia HT5-8 select and analyse a range of historical sources to locate information relevant to an historical inquiry HT5-9 apply a range of relevant historical terms and concepts when communicating an understanding of the past HT5-10 select and use appropriate oral, written, visual and digital forms to communicate effectively about the past for different audiences